 One of the most important questions to ask a lender when refinancing your mortgage is how much it will cost.

 - Interest rate.
-Your new interest rate will affect how much you pay each month and overall.
-If the new interest rate is higher than your initial rate, now is not a good time to refinance.
+Your new interest rate affects how much you pay each month and overall.
+If the new interest rate is higher than your initial rate, it may not be worth refinancing.

 - Application fee.
-When you apply to refinance, your lender will charge an application fee that can cost up to $500.
+Your lender may charge an application fee of up to $500.

 - Loan origination fee.
-Your lender will charge a fee to set up your new loan and cover the cost of underwriting, where your finances are reviewed to verify that you can afford your mortgage.
+Your lender will charge a fee to set up your new loan and cover the cost of underwriting.

 - Appraisal fee.
-The value of your home may have changed since you first bought it, so your lender will order a new appraisal.
+The value of your home may have changed since you first bought it, so your lender will order a refinance appraisal.
 This typically costs between $300 and $600.

 - Title services.
-Your lender also likely will require a title search to see if there are any existing liens against the property.
+Your lender likely will require another title search to check if there are existing liens on the property.
 This costs roughly $75 to $200.

 - PMI.
-You’ll need to purchase private mortgage insurance if you’re refinancing a conventional loan with less than 20% equity.
+You’ll need to purchase PMI if you’re refinancing a conventional loan with less than 20% equity.
 PMI typically will cost between $30 and $70 per month for every $100,000 borrowed.

 7. How Do I Know If Refinancing Is Worth It?